MicrosoftDocs/win32-pr.it-it/desktop-src/direct3d9/d3dxintersectinfo.md

 ---
 # <a name="d3dxintersectinfo-structure"></a>Struttura D3DXINTERSECTINFO

-Descrive l'intersezione di un triangolo di raggio.
+Descrive un'intersezione a triangolo di raggi.

 ## <a name="syntax"></a>Sintassi